 In recent years we have witnessed a move away from traditional written forms of communication, such as blogs and newspaper articles.
 Video consumption, as the most easily consumable form of content, has increased by 300x over the last 2 years.
 Platforms such as YouTube, and increasingly Facebook, are in part responsible for this upsurge in video consumption.

 With the internet providing information overload and consumers’ attention spans lowering, videos are not only the most easily digestible form of communication, but are also highly impactful for brands due to the viral potential they provide.
 Consumers are more likely to share a video than other forms of content.

 It is therefore imperative for brands to ensure video is ingrained into their content marketing strategies and there is no better way to do so than by utilising influencers, experts in the field of video content creation.
-At Instrumental our tech and team process tracks YouTube talent on a daily basis, enabling us to pinpoint influencers on the rise, ensuring we are in the best place to recommend influencers to brands and businesses.

 This week we asked a panel of online content creators for their thoughts on YouTube as a platform for video sharing.
 Here's what they had to say...

 How does YouTube compare to other social media platforms?